duleorlovic/blog/_posts/2017-06-05-vim-theory.markdown

   register run `:echo @a` (`:echo @"` is unnamed yank register, `:echo @\ ` is search register ... `:help registers`).
-* to get current value you can use `=` and `<TAB>` for example `:set xxx=` and press tab so vim autocomplete the value so you can edit it
+* to get current value you can use `=` and `<TAB>` for example `:set xxx=` and press tab so vim autocomplete the value so you can edit it.
+Or you can press enter after the name (skip equal sign), for example `:se ft<cr>`

 Local scope variables are with prefix like `:let b:a=2` (`b:` buffer, `w:` window, `t:` tab, `g:` global, `l:` local to function, `a:` argument)